Kolde16/Group-15/A4 Teach.md

 ## ❓ Design Decisions & Exclusions

 ### Why are Doors excluded?
 You will notice the script processes `IfcWindow`, `IfcWall`, `IfcSlab`, and `IfcRoof`, but explicitly ignores `IfcDoor`.
+This is due to two critical issues:

+1.  **Data Reliability (Internal vs. External):** In many BIM workflows, the `IsExternal` property for doors is set manually and often defaults to "True".
+Consequently, internal doors (e.g., apartment entrances, corridor doors) are frequently mislabeled as external.
+Including them would erroneously inflate the building envelope area, destroying the accuracy of the thermal report.
-*   **The Problem:** Doors are complex hybrid elements.
+2.  **Material Complexity:** Doors are complex hybrid elements.
 A single door entity often contains an opaque panel (wood/steel), a glazing panel, and a frame.
-Applying the standard "Window Logic" (simple Frame/Glass ratio) or "Wall Logic" (solid thickness) would result in scientifically inaccurate U-values.
+Applying the standard "Window Logic" (simple Frame/Glass ratio) would result in scientifically inaccurate U-values.
-*   **The Solution:** To maintain data integrity, doors are currently excluded.
-A dedicated `process_doors` function is required to distinguish between fully glazed doors (patio doors) and opaque doors (entrance doors) before calculation.

 ### Why Weighted Averages?
 The **Master Summary** uses **Area-Weighted Averages** for U-Values, not simple arithmetic means.